Cooper Sharman: AFL career

 Sharman nominated for the 2021 Mid Season Draft and was selected by St Kilda with their second pick, number 21.
 Sharman was initially expected to stay in South Australia following his drafting, however after one further game for the Eagles he was flown to Sydney as injury coverage ahead of the Saints' Round 12 clash with Sydney.
 Although not named in the squad, Sharman met and trained with his new teammates for the first time while in Sydney.
-Sharman then moved to Melboune and lived with teammate Mason Wood.
+Sharman then moved to Melbourne and lived with teammate Mason Wood.
 Sharman made his 'debut' as an unused medical substitute in Round 19 against West Coast.
 The following week, he was again named as the medical sub in the round 20 clash with Carlton.
 Sharman replaced injured defender Dougal Howard in the second half, earning his first real AFL match.
 Sharman had just 39% time-on-ground, but made an immediate impact up forward with eight disposals, four marks and two goals.
 Sharman then played the final three games of the season, kicking two goals against both Geelong and Sydney and collecting 15 disposals, six marks and four goals in the final match against Fremantle.
 Following his good form in the four games in which he had time on the ground, Sharman was rewarded with a two-year extension to his contract.